syswonder/hvisor-book-en/src/chap03/Compile.md

 make all
 ```

-## Compiling with Local Environment
+## Compile using the local environment

 ### 1. Install RustUp and Cargo